 Have you ever had a painful protrusion near the chest, abdomen, or genitals?
 It could be the signs of a hernia.
 But you’re not alone.
-According to different reports, more than five million people suffer from Hernia in the U.S. region alone while only 15% seek hernia treatment.
+According to different reports, more than five million people suffer from this condition in the U.S. region alone while only 15% seek hernia treatment.

-While you might not know of the exact hernia reasons, these discomforting abrasions can limit your mobility to a great extent and if ignored, can prove fatal.
-With this rapid progression of hernia, it’s important to widen the knowledge about this medical issue and nothing, but MedFin can do that for you.
+While you might not know of the exact reasons, these discomforting abrasions can limit your mobility to a great extent and if ignored, can prove fatal.
+With this rapid progression, it’s important to widen the knowledge about this medical issue and nothing, but MedFin can do that for you.

-In this comprehensive guide, we cover all major aspects of hernia like – the symptoms, the primary factors that trigger it, treatment options, and much more.
+In this comprehensive guide, we cover all major aspects like – the symptoms, the primary factors that trigger it, treatment options, and much more.

 So, without further ado, let’s dive into our first segment.